Inside the mad rush to produce ventilators and emergency gear to fight COVID-19

 The White House worked to fast-track FDA approval of the masks so that they carry the authority of a medically certified design that can be used in hospitals.
 “We didn’t want to be in the business of making stuff that’s not certified,” says Bayard Winthrop, CEO and founder of American Giant, another apparel maker in the coalition.

-“Masks aren’t complicated from a needle work standpoint,” he says.
+“Masks aren’t complicated from a needlework standpoint,” he says.
 But still there is a chokepoint—the binding machines that are required to attach elastic to the masks.
 American Giant is one of the rare textile makers that manufactures in the United States, with two facilities in North Carolina.
 (Hanes, for instance, has facilities in Central America and the Dominican Republic.)
 But the binding machine it needs is produced abroad.
 It’s one of countless examples of reliance on foreign products that have emerged as the U.S. competes with countries around the world for the same critical supplies.

 Another possible solution to the mask shortage is to conserve the material that goes into them.
 In place of an entire disposable mask made from blown polypropylene, the Open PPE Project is developing an open-source design for a reusable plastic mask with a small polypropylene filter component that can be changed out in lieu of tossing the entire mask.